KaburaJ/Booking-App/README.md

   }
 }
 ```
 This code creates a Scaffold widget which is a basic layout structure in Flutter.
-It provides several features such as a app bar, a drawer, and a floating action button.
+It provides several features such as a `app bar`, a `drawer`, and a `floating action button`.
 It has a single child, which is a widget that represents the content of the screen.
 </br>
 </br>